STNM Board of Directors

 membership coordinator

 Growing up in New Mexico & Arizona among her Pueblo tribes of the Laguna, Tewa & Hopi.
 Growing up, her life with family and friends always included sharing pueblo stories, songs, teachable tales, and family history including both humorous and serious personal stories.
 Now as a professional storyteller and educator, Eldrena offers captivating stories, a variety of recorded music and historical accounts from American Indians tribes across the country.
-Eldrena is transitioning from an At-Large Board Member to Membership Coordinator this year.
+Eldrena transitioned from an At-Large Board Member to Membership Coordinator last year.

 AT LARGE